oracle-livelabs/goldengate/goldengate-microservices23ai/west-replicate/west-replicate.md

     ![Start Extract](./images/01-08-start-extract.png " ")

 ## Task 2: Add a Path Connection
-A Path Connection creates Credentials for the Distribution Path to connect to a database.
-The Credential Alias contains the target user ID and password.
+A Path Connection creates Credentials for the West Distribution Service to connect to the East Receiver Service.

 1. In the navigation menu, click **Path Connections**, and then Click **Add Path Connection** (plus icon).